-In addition to covering subject areas in philosophy, approved courses may also include such areas as career training concerning (2) various aspects of the publishing process (this last topic may also fall under the rubric of PhD Seminars if appropriate); (3) information about the job market, the application process, interview training, and writing project applications.
-Learning about positions both in and outside of academia also falls under this rubric.
+In addition to covering subject areas in philosophy, approved courses may also include such areas as career training concerning (2) various aspects of the publishing process (this last topic may also fall under the rubric of PhD Seminars if appropriate); (3) information about the job market, the application process, interview training, and writing project applications (learning about positions both in and outside of academia falls under this rubric).

 In order to develop each PhD student’s appreciation of the intellectual resources provided by different fields and traditions in philosophy, to make sure that each doctoral student who finishes the programme has competence in areas of philosophy outside the focus of the dissertation, and to foster greater social cohesion between our PhD students who work in widely diverse areas, the department also offers Individualized PhD Courses.
 The core of these courses consists in composing an essay on a topic outside that of the dissertation.
 A 3 SP essay might typically be 4-6 000 words long.
 The department has assembled reading lists which students are expected to familiarize themselves with the material included in the relevant reading list in their preparations for writing the essays.